-- The aim of non-intensive treatment is to slow down the progress of MDS. - It treats the disease with as few side-effects as possible, so your quality of life is not affected. - Many of these treatments are new and often used as part of a clinical trial.
+- The aim of non-intensive treatment is to slow down the progress of MDS. - It treats the disease with as few side-effects as possible. - Many of these treatments are new and they are often used as part of a clinical trial.

 The aim of non-intensive treatment is to slow down the progress of MDS.
 For example, if your blood counts are getting worse or if the disease is developing into leukaemia, you may benefit from treatment.
-Non-intensive treatment aims to treat the disease with as few side-effects as possible, so your quality of life is not affected.
+Non-intensive treatment aims to treat the disease with as few side-effects as possible, so your quality of life is less affected by side-effects of treatment.
 These treatments will not cure MDS but may change the disease.

 Many of these treatments are new and often used as part of a clinical trial.
 They may be given as injections or tablets.
-See page 53 for more about clinical trials.
+See page 65 for more about clinical trials.
 You can receive these drugs as an outpatient or in the day ward.
-These treatments are often called targeted therapies.
+These treatments are often drugs called targeted therapies.
 They include: